“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “You know sir, when I first brought David home I thought Monica would be

-the challenge to address in David’s acceptance but I am finding it
+the challenge to address in David’s

 harder now for me to adjust to these changes then Monica.”